 Furthermore, according to a 2015 Office for National Statistics report, output per hour in the UK was 20 percentage points below the average for the rest of the major G7 advanced economies, the widest productivity gap since comparable estimates began in 1991.
 This is potentially due to the fact that in 2014/15, 23.3 million days were lost due to work-related ill health, costing the UK economy an estimated £9.4 billion.

-The National Institute for Health and Care Excellence (NICE) has published a set of guidelines highlighting the link between employee wellbeing and productivity, and recommending making these a core priority for top management.
-Offices designed to deliver different working environments, offering the right context for concentration, communication and collaboration will not only provide a competitive advantage in attracting and retaining talent, but will also positively impact on the health and productivity of its occupants.
+The National Institute for Health and Care Excellence (NICE) has published a set of guidelines highlighting the link between employee wellbeing and productivity and recommending making these a core priority for top management.
+Offices designed to deliver different working environments, offering the right context for concentration, communication and collaboration will not only provide a competitive advantage in attracting and retaining talent but will also positively impact the health and productivity of its occupants.

-There needs to be variety of spaces best suited to a specific situation, from a quiet retreat that allows for privacy to collaborative settings.
-This consideration is closely linked to acoustics, especially in open plan offices, where the occupant’s emotions and cognition are affected and productivity can be degraded by up to two thirds when knowledge tasks are performed when other people’s conversations are clearly audible.
+There needs to be a variety of spaces best suited to a specific situation, from a quiet retreat that allows for privacy to collaborative settings.
+This consideration is closely linked to acoustics, especially in open-plan offices, where the occupant’s emotions and cognition are affected and productivity can be degraded by up to two thirds when knowledge tasks are performed when other people’s conversations are clearly audible.

-Property developers and clients who share the vision of buildings as meaningful places, enhancing employee experience in the process, will help to drive competitive advantage of such workplaces.
+Property developers and clients who share the vision of buildings as meaningful places, enhancing employee experience in the process, will help to drive the competitive advantage of such workplaces.
 In the race for talent, the workplace is a key component of the employment package organizations can offer.
-By creating spaces that can adapt to fit the occupant, rather than other way round, and addressing the needs of individuals, organisations are able to share their core values, expressed through their culture and brand.
+By creating spaces that can adapt to fit the occupant, rather than another way around, and addressing the needs of individuals, organisations are able to share their core values, expressed through their culture and brand.